 Meeting NextGen's environmental and energy goals requires dedicated professionals working with the leading-edge systems and technology that will shape the face of air travel for decades to come.
 Technical, industrial and business professionals working in NextGen are developing the following software and initiatives:

-You might be surprised by the opportunities FAA has for you to contribute to efficient and safer skies.
+Take control of your career.
+The FAA has many opportunities for you to contribute to our safe and efficient skies.
 Below is a sample of possible career fields: